Just outside the confines of SXSW, a sea of locals gathers to celebrate Texas country at Willie Nelson’s Luck, Texas ranch.

 In stark contrast to SXSW, this festival is easygoing and easy to maneuver.
 There are few lines, no bad vibes, and just a heckuva lot of friendly folks happy to enjoy the reunion and all that it has to offer.

 Here are 10 other reasons this festival is one you shouldn’t miss.

 Luck, Texas, was initially built on Nelson’s ranch in the mid-1980s to serve as the set for the film adaptation of his 1975 album Red Headed Stranger.
 The makeshift town has stood ever since, though it was damaged by tornado force winds in 2014.
 While some damage is still evident, the majority of the western town is intact and stands as the perfect backdrop for this celebration.

 2. All the Texas musicians

-From big names like Billy Joe Shaver, Ray Wylie Hubbard, and Ray Benson, to local musicians like Dan Dyer, Paul Cauthen, and the Texas Gentleman, the music reminds you of why Texas country is the best kind of country.
+From big names like Billy Joe Shaver, Ray Wylie Hubbard, Ray Benson, and Hayes Carll, to local musicians like Dan Dyer, Paul Cauthen, and Shakey Graves, and up-and-comers like Thomas Csorba, the music reminds you of why Texas country is the best kind of country.
 Of course, we may be a little biased.
-At the end of each year’s fest, Willie takes the stage, accompanied by a variety of Texans, including son Lukas.
+At the end of each year’s fest, Willie takes the stage, accompanied by a variety of Texans, including sons Lukas and Micah.

 3. The drinks are free

 Yep, while food and other vendors have items for sale on site, the drinks are all free.
 And that includes the adult kind.
-A variety of beers are offered along with specialty drinks from Tito’s Vodka and Jack Daniels (who also offered tastings of some of their more exclusive products).
+A variety of beers are offered along with specialty drinks from the likes of Tito’s Vodka, Jack Daniels, Knob Creek, Monkey Shoulder Whiskey, and more.

 4. Luck Reunion keeps it local